petrakol/blockxpand-icp/README.md

 - Cross-platform utilities provide a shared `now`, `format_amount` and `get_agent` helper used across adapters, plus an `env_principal` helper for DEX configuration
+- Includes built-in adapters for ICPSwap, Sonic and InfinitySwap
 - Common constants like `DAY_NS` and `WEEK_NS` centralise refresh durations
 - Adapter fetchers yield to the scheduler before starting requests, eliminating the previous fixed delay